Hydrolysis and Buffers, take 2

 A mixture of relatively large amounts of weak acid and its salt or a weak base and its salt is known as a buffer.
 Buffers have the property of maintaining a relatively constant pH even when considerable acid or base has been added.

-Re-read section 17.2 of your text to prepare for this experiment.
+Re-read section of your text on buffers to prepare for this experiment.

 Buffer 'procedure':

-1. Make a sodium acetate/ acetic acid solution in a 250 mL volumetric flask.
-Use ~10 g of sodium acetate and ~20 mL of 6M acetic acid.
+1. Make a sodium acetate/ acetic acid solution in a 100 mL volumetric flask.
+Use ~3 g of sodium acetate and ~6 mL of 6M acetic acid, dulite to 100 mL (with DI water of course).
 You will need to know the exact amount of each for step 2.

 2. Calculate the pH of what your buffer should be (Henderson Hasselbach?)
 Measure the pH of 50 mL of this solution.
 Do they match?
 Explain the difference if there is one.

-3. To your 50 mL of buffer, add exactly 5 mL (volumetric pipet) of 6M NaOH, remeasure the pH.
+3. To your 50 mL of buffer, add exactly 20 drops of 6M NaOH, remeasure the pH.

 4. Measure the pH of a 50 mL sample of distilled water.
-With the pH probe in the solution, add 6M NaOH drop by drop (counting them) until the pH has 'shifted' the same amount as your buffer solution did in step 3.
-Is the difference large?
+With the pH probe in the DI water, add 20 drops of 6M NaOH.
+Is the change in pH bigger than when you added the NaOH to the buffer?
 Why or why not (be complete!)

 Lab report: